jeromeaking40/address-book/README.md

+### ADDRESS BOOK

-Angular application store contacts for a user.
+Basic Angular application store contacts for a user.

 All user's contacts are stored in localStorage for persistence